 What Are the Different Types of CBD Protein Powder?

-For the uninitiated, the range of protein powder options on offer may come as a surprise.
+The range of protein powder options on offer may come as a surprise for the uninitiated.
 Companies looking to delve into the CBD niche are attempting to add the cannabinoid to the mix.
 Here are a few of the best-known forms of protein powder:

 Whey: This is the biggest selling type of protein and is the full-spectrum version!
 Marketers suggest it provides all of the essential amino acids needed by the body, and it is also one of the easiest forms to absorb.